autonity/autonity/docker_e2e_test/README.md

 the testing boundary for it?

-In our vision, a consensus algorithm should provide safety and liveness in any kind of execution context which include: disasters of infrastructure, network partitioning, network delays, software crash, omission faults, malicious behaviours to break the decision.
-So we create this distributed test framework to simulate massive execution conditions for the consensus engine.
+In our vision, a consensus algorithm should provide safety and liveness in any kind of execution context which include: disasters of infrastructure, network partitioning, network delays, software crash, omission faults, malicious behaviours.
+So we create this distributed test framework to simulate massive execution environments for the consensus engine we built to make sure the safety and liveness are expected.

 To create an isolated execution environment for the validators of Autonity test network, we build the infrastructure via docker.
 The framework first try to bring up a docker environment, then it create networks and ubuntu containers for the test engine and Autonity clients.
 By deploying Test Engine in one